-Planning a loft conversion is quite exciting.
+Planning loft conversions is quite exciting.
 You can put your creativity and personalize the appearance of your property.
 Although it gets pretty thrilling after planning, and you might want to get to it instantly, specific issues might put a damper on the proceeding.

 A Party wall agreement is the solution to every type of party wall issue.
 For getting into the project that might involve the adjoining property you shared with your neighbors, you have to get a party wall agreement for your extensions or loft conversion.

 In a nutshell, party walls are the adjoining walls that you share with your adjacent neighbors.
 In simpler words, a wall that dispatches your house or property to your neighbor’s property is claimed as a party wall.

 As party walls are supposed to be adjoining property, both parties hold a claim on it.
 Party walls can be of different types, including party fences, party structures, etc.